Successful Establishment

 2. Develop a planting plan

-This will include accurately mapping the area to be planted, and then working through the steps required to successfully establish a plantation.
+Developing a planting plan includes accurately mapping the area to be planted, and then working through the steps required to successfully establish a plantation.
+This Establishing eucalypts handout has much of the information you need.

 As well as planning the practical steps, you are advised to: